wurli/wurli/README.md

 - [pivotr](https://github.com/wurli/pivotr) - an implementation of Excel's pivot tables in R. This was made to help colleagues get familiar with R/Tidyverse pivoting syntax, and to show off my skills with shiny.

 I'm also the author of a few Neovim plugins.
-I made these for my own use, but if anyone else gets any mileage from them that makes me happy!
+I maintain these for my own use, but I'm very happy if anyone else gets some mileage from them:

 - [cobalt.nvim](https://github.com/wurli/cobalt.nvim) - A port of the classic blue theme from TextMate